Se Acabó La Fiesta: European parliament group breakup

 Alvise Perez accused his two other MEPs - Nora Junco and Diego Solier - of having been bought by lobbies to defend the divergence in the votes in the European Parliament.
 However, the two MEPs voted the same as the rest of their colleagues in the European Conservatives and Reformists Group.
 Faced with this accusation, their colleagues announced they were considering taking legal action against Alvise.

-On May 6, 2025, Nora Junco and Diego Solier announced they were becoming independents after accusing Alvise of “thuggery and blackmail” and declaring in a statement that “The judicial investigations opened against Mr. Perez for alleged crimes including corruption, swindling, money laundering and false documentation, and his public confession about receiving cash, oblige us to mark a clear ethical and political boundary: we neither share his methods nor participate in his entourage", thus parting ways with their former leader.
+2026 regional elections

+SALF ran its first campaign in an autonomous community in the 2026 Aragonese regional election, where the party won 2.73% of the vote.
+A month later, in the 2026 Castilian-Leonese regional election, SALF received 1.4% of the vote, gaining no seats in neither of the two elections.
+The party also ran for the 2026 Andalusian regional election, obtaining 2.53% of the vote and failing to win any seats once again.

 Ideology

 SALF's ideology claims to focus on reducing corruption in Spain, a prominent priority in its electoral program.
 The electoral program of SALF, as indicated by Pérez in various interviews to the media, can be summarized in the following basic axes: